kaiwalya4850/cowin-chatterbot-chatbot/README.md

 ```bash
 adapter_cowin1.py
 ```
-There are conditions, based on user's input, at the end of the class, which help the Bot select appropriate function.
+There are conditions, based on user's input, at the end of the Class MyLogicalAdapter, which help the Bot select appropriate function.
 (Idea: You may try applying concept of N-grams to the list for better results and selection.)

 Main file, with everything integrated: